databio/LOLAweb/apps/LOLAweb/about.md

 enrichments from the database.
 LOLAweb is a web interface to the [LOLA R package](http://bioconductor.org/packages/LOLA/).

-LOLA web is useful for exploring enrichment of genomic ranges.
+LOLAweb is useful for exploring enrichment of genomic ranges.
 Frequently, we uncover sets of genomic regions as relevant for some particular biological scenario.
-For example, they may be binding sites of a given transcription, regions that change in methylation or histone modification signals after some perturbation, regions that specify differences between two species or cell states, and so on.
+For example, they may be binding sites of a given transcription factor, regions that change in methylation after some perturbation, regions that specify differences between two species or cell states, and so on.
 From the way we've found the regions, we know something about them, but we'd now like to know if anything else is known about these particular regions.
 Have other experiments uncovered them as important for something?
 Have they been highlighted in a large-scale project in some other related cell type?

 This is where LOLAweb can help.
 We test the query regions for overlap with thousands of existing database region sets.
 By ranking the overlap, we can see which existing datasets are most similar to the new query set.
 This enables us to tie previous knowledge to our new genomic regions.

-[...]
 --------------------------------------------------------------------------------

 <a name="how-to-use"> </a>
 ### How do I use LOLAweb?

 Using LOLAweb is as easy as 1-2-3.
-First, all you really need is a bed file (with at least 3 columns: chromosome, start, and end) identifying regions of interest.
+First, all you really need is a `BED`-like file (with at least 3 columns: chromosome, start, and end) identifying regions of interest.
 These could be the result of a differential ChIP-seq or ATAC-seq experiment, or anything, really.
 Upload that file by dragging it into the first query box.
 You'll need to indicate which reference assembly your file subscribes to.

 Second, choose a universe.
 If you have a set of background regions, upload them here; otherwise, choose one of our built-in universe sets.
+You can read more about these choices later on this page.

 Finally, choose a database.
 We offer a few options; just start with the default Core database at first, but feel free to look around.
 If you want, you can